campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

   <span class="text--secondary">I wonder what the chef-looking character that loves to cook will talk to me about?</span>
 </div>

-I can somewhat sympathize with *Engage's* writers: how do you weave characters into a game's plot when almost each and every one of them <text-with-tooltip :tooltip="'The Fire Emblem series is somewhat famous for its "perma-death" design: when characters are defeated on the battlefield, they\'re typically gone for good.'">can be killed</text-with-tooltip>?
-How do you lend depth to a character that never really faces any struggles or challenges since the game's design prevents them from being involved?
+I can somewhat sympathize with *Engage's* writers: how do you weave characters into a game's plot when almost each and every one of them <text-with-tooltip :tooltip="'The Fire Emblem series is somewhat famous for its permadeath design: when characters are defeated on the battlefield, they\'re typically gone for good.'">can be killed</text-with-tooltip>?
+How do you give depth to a character when the game's design basically prevents it?

 If the series wants to cling to its perma-death design, then I don't think that this is a problem that can be solved.
 The only thing that I can think of is to potentially decrease the number of recruitable units so that the game can spend more time with the ones that already exist.